• Skip to primary navigation

 2 - Duck Confit

 Having some special guests over for dinner?
-Serve spaetzle with duck confit if you want to ensure they remember it forever.
+Serve spaetzle with duck confit if you want to ensure they remember it forever - also see duck breast side ideas for elegant mains for more inspiration.

 Duck confit is an expensive dish that you don't serve every day.